 Cost of revenues

-The commercial segment reported $105.7 million, or 94% of revenues, in revenue costs in 1H15.
-This figure was $139.3 million or 86% of revenues in 1H14.
-The segment’s gross margin came in at 6% in 1H15, 8 percentage points lower than in 1H14.
-Just like in 1H14, higher-than-expected costs and a change in project mix led to the margin drop.
+The commercial segment reported $58.8 million, or 93% of revenues, in cost of revenues in 2Q15.
+In 2Q14, this cost was $74.8 million or 88% of revenues.
+The gross margin came in at 7% in 2Q15, 5 percentage points lower than in 2Q14.
+Higher-than-expected costs and a change in project mix led to the drop in margins.

 The power plants segment reported $134.3 million as the cost of revenues in 2Q15.
 That’s 81% of revenues.
 In 2Q14, the cost of revenues was $213.9 million or 80% of revenue.
 This translates into gross margins of 19% in 2Q15 and 20% in 2Q14.
 The company completed some large high-margin solar (TAN) power projects by the end of fiscal 2014, and this resulted in the drop.